Driving While Intoxicated, Your License, the Consequences, and the Defense

 3. OLS (One Leg Stand)

-If you find yourself facing a DWI or even a BWI (Boating While Intoxicated), it is important that you hire a DWI lawyer that knows how to effectively defend you.
+If you find yourself facing a DWI or even a BWI (Boating While Intoxicated), it is important that you hire a DWI lawyer that knows how to defend you effectively.
 If you are facing DWI charges in Galveston, Conroe and Montgomery County or the Houston area, contact the Saman Law Firm today!